Kiss My Ass, I’m Going Dancing

 addressed to death titled, Kiss My Ass, I’m Going Dancing,

-but instead of really hearing me she seemed offended by the word ass
+but instead of hearing me she seemed offended by the word ass

 being tossed in a medical setting and began blinking rapidly